 The fourth stage of syphilis

-Finding yourself at the tertiary stage of syphilis could possibly be one of the most awful things that can happen to you.
-When this happens, a patient is most likely going to bear the disease for about two more years up to twenty years.
+Finding yourself at the tertiary stage of syphilis could possibly be one of the awful things that can happen to you.
+When this happens, a patient is most likely going to have the disease for about two more years up to twenty years.
 The bacteria will become inevitable.
 It will strike and damage more internal organs and systems in the body.
 It will contaminate the following body parts:

 - nervous tissues